 But before you can ask for help, you need to have a clear understanding of your family member’s needs.
-Take some time to list all the caregiving tasks required, being as specific as possible.
-Then determine which activities you are able to meet (be realistic about your capabilities and the time you have available).
-The remaining tasks on the list are ones you'll need to ask others to help you with.
+Take some time to list all the caregiving tasks required, making it as specific as possible.
+Then determine which activities you are able to perform (be realistic about your capabilities and the time you have available).
+The remaining tasks on the list are the ones you’ll need to ask others to help you with.

 Asking family and friends for help

-- Set aside one-on-one time to talk to the person
+- Setting aside one-on-one time to talk to the person

-- Go over the list of caregiving needs you previously drew up
+- Going over the list of caregiving needs you previously drew up

-- Point out areas in which they might be of service (maybe your brother is good at Internet research, or your friend is a financial whiz)
+- Pointing out areas in which they might be of service (maybe your brother is good at Internet research, or your friend is a financial whiz)

-- Ask the person if they’d like to help, and if so, in what way
+- Asking the person if they’d like to help, and if so, in what way

-- Make sure the person understands what would be most helpful to both you and the caregiving recipient
+- Making sure the person understands what would be most helpful for both you and the caregiving recipient

 Other places you can turn for caregiver support include: